 DOCUMENTARY ORGANIZATION OF CANADA LAUNCHES INITIATIVE TO ASSESS MENTAL HEALTH AND WELL-BEING ACROSS THE DOCUMENTARY SECTOR

-DOC is inviting documentary creators to participate in a series of focus groups, the anonymous results of which will be incorporated into a report that will guide DOC’s work to normalize conversations around mental health in the Canadian documentary sector.
+DOC has invited documentary creators to participate in a series of focus groups in January and February 2023, the anonymous results of which will be incorporated into a Spring 2023 report that will guide DOC’s work to normalize conversations around mental health in the Canadian documentary sector.
 Documentality will provide tools for how documentary filmmakers can become more resilient resources for themselves, their teams and the people who entrust them with their stories, and DOC will use the first-hand testimonies of Canadian documentary creators to advocate for sectoral change toward greater understanding of and support for mental health and well-being.

 Malikkah Rollins is a freelance producer and documentary community builder, currently serving as the Director of Industry and Education for DOC NYC and as coordinating producer on Free Money, a documentary about universal basic income.
 She also was a psychotherapist and counselor for the past decade.
 As a therapist, she treated individuals with mental illness and substance abuse and approached her work from s strengths perspective.
 Integrating mental health and the doc filmmaking, she has served as a mental health consultant for a group of young BIPOC/LGBTQ+ filmmakers sponsored by POV.
 Malikkah moderated a panel discussion focused on mental health and documentary filmmakers hosted by the D-Word and DOC NYC.
 She has also been a Sundance Collab Community Leader, an active member of Brown Girls Doc Mafia, an Ambassador for The D-Word’s weekly Zoom gatherings, a Docs In Progress Fellow, and a board member of Women in Film and Video-DC.